 | Team B +0.75 | +0.5 and +1 | Half loss |

-Another approach that reduces draw exposure is double chance betting, which keeps two outcomes active instead of one.
+Another way to reduce draw exposure is double chance betting, which keeps two outcomes active instead of one.

 Quick Market Fit Guide